DarkSorrow/rn-google-signin/README.md

 ### Promise Handling

-The library uses separate promise handling for different authentication flows to prevent race conditions:
+The library uses unified promise handling to prevent race conditions:

-- **Credential Manager flow**: Used for simple sign-ins without custom scopes
-- **Google Sign-In SDK flow**: Used for sign-ins with custom scopes or offline access

-Each flow has its own promise management to prevent conflicts and infinite awaits.
+- **Single Promise Management**: Only one authentication operation can be active at a time
+- **Automatic Cancellation**: New requests automatically cancel previous pending operations
+- **Error Handling**: Comprehensive error handling with platform-specific error codes

 ### Android Issues

 - Ensure `google-services.json` is properly placed in `android/app/`
 - Check that your package name matches the one in Google Cloud Console
 - Verify that Google Play Services is available on the device
+- Note: `addScopes()` is not supported on Android due to Credential Manager limitations

 ### iOS Issues

 - Ensure `GoogleService-Info.plist` is added to your iOS project
 - Check that your bundle identifier matches the one in Google Cloud Console
 - Verify that the Google Sign-In capability is enabled in your app
+- For additional scopes, use `addScopes()` after initial sign-in

 ## Contributing